Trump Fires Back After Polls Show His Favorability Ratings In The Basement

 Americans have a similarly dismal view of his transition — in both polls, only 40 percent of Americans said they approve of how Trump is handing his transition.

-According to the ABC-Washington Post data, that is likewise far lower than other recent presidents.
+According to the ABC-Washington Post data, that is likewise far lower than for other recent presidents.
 George H.W.
-Bush, Clinton, and Obama all had transition approvals of 80 percent or higher.
+Bush, Clinton and Obama all had transition approvals of 80 percent or higher.
 Even the relatively unpopular George W. Bush received 72 percent approval of his transition, according to the ABC-Washington Post data.
 (The CNN poll likewise found that only 40 percent of Americans approve of how the president-elect is handling the transition.)

 Trump himself, of course, isn't pleased with the latest numbers and used his favorite social media platform to voice his disapproval on Tuesday morning: